SynedraAcus/brutality/README.md

-TL;DR: you are free to use both code and graphics however you please (including commercially), on the condition that you provide a note saying that it was originally created by A.A.
-Morozov aka synedraacus.
+TL;DR: you are free to use both code and graphics however you please (including commercially), on the condition that you provide a note saying that it was originally created by A. A. Morozov aka *synedraacus*.

 If you wanna use sounds, ask Tesalado for the permission.